aymerick/raymond/README.md

 - `compat` - enables recursive field lookup
 - `knownHelpers` - list of helpers that are known to exist (truthy) at template execution time
-- `knownHelpersOnly` - allows further optimzations based on the known helpers list
+- `knownHelpersOnly` - allows further optimizations based on the known helpers list
 - `trackIds` - include the id names used to resolve parameters for helpers
 - `noEscape` - disables HTML escaping globally
 - `strict` - templates will throw rather than silently ignore missing fields